-How many hours is full time employment?
+3. How many hours is full-time employment?

-Is extra pay required for weekend or night work?
+4. Is extra pay required for weekend or night work?

 According to the Department of Labor Law, extra pay for working on weekends or at night depends on the agreement between the employee and the employer.
-However, the FLSA does not require extra pay for night or weekends.
+However, the FLSA does not require extra pay for nights or weekends.

-Can an employee waive his or her right to overtime compensation?
+5. Can an employee waive his or her right to overtime compensation?

-What to do if my employer doesn’t pay me my overtime wages?
+6. What to do if my employer doesn’t pay me my overtime wages?